MasteryEducation/SecuritiesExamsMastery.ca/content/csc/25/3/index.md

 - [ ] It is a joint responsibility between client and advisor.
 - [ ] The portfolio manager at the brokerage firm.

-> **Explanation:** Non-managed fee-based accounts are non-discretionary, meaning the client decides on each trade, even though the advisor provides guidance and recommendations.
+> **Explanation:**( Non-managed fee-based accounts are non-discretionary, meaning the client decides on each trade, even though the advisor provides guidance and recommendations.)

----

 ### How do Client Focused Reforms (CFRs) impact non-managed fee-based accounts?
 - [ ] By eliminating all fees in fee-based accounts.